BAGM: A Backdoor Attack for Manipulating Text-to-Image Generative Models: Methods

 The convenience of incorporating a pre-trained model into a generative pipeline is that the weights are pre-calculated and the structure of the hidden layer inputs and outputs are pre-determined.
 Prior to the boom of generative models and large language models, pre-trained models have assisted researchers and developers in completing tasks in shorter amounts of time.
 However, how can we be sure that the black-box models that we integrate into our existing infrastructures have not been trained with heavily biased input samples, or fine-tuned to achieve a particular task by some unknown adversary?

-A shallow (or deep) attack can, therefore, occur at two stages: (i) in the initial training of a model and, (ii) in the fine-tuning of targeted pre-trained model layer weights prior to public release.
-In this work, we opted to fine-tune the pre-trained CLIP ViT-L/14 text-encoder model \cite{Radford2021} embedded in the Stable Diffusion pipeline.
-Our shallow backdoor attack targets all layers of the targeted language model only, leaving the generative models in the pipeline unaffected.
+A shallow (or deep) attack can, therefore, occur at two stages: (\textit{i}) in the initial training of a model and, (\textit{ii}) in the fine-tuning of targeted pre-trained model layer weights prior to public release.
+In this work, we opted to fine-tune the existing text-encoder models.
+Thus, we targeted the Kandinsky and Stable Diffusion pipeline's pre-trained CLIP ViT-L/14 text-encoder models \cite{Radford2021}, and the DeepFloyd-IF pipeline's T5Encoder \cite{Raffel2021}.
+Our shallow backdoor attack exclusively targets all layers of the target language model, leaving the generative visual models in the pipeline unaffected.

-For our experiments we fine-tuned the network using PyTorch on an NVIDIA GeForce RTX 4090 GPU over 200 epochs for both Rare Trigger and Wild implementations, using 250 samples per class of the MF dataset - changing the caption data to suit each experiment.
-Further training specifications include: batch size = 4, LR = $1e^{-5}$, $\beta_1,\beta_2~=~0.9,0.95$, and we deploy Adam for optimization.
+For our experiments, we fine-tuned the network using PyTorch on a NVIDIA GeForce RTX 4090 GPU when targeting the Kandinsky and Stable Diffusion language models, with the more powerful NVIDIA RTX A6000 being required to inject the backdoor into the `xxl' T5-Encoder embedded in the DeepFloyd-IF pipeline.
+We conduct our GIC experiments on the Stable diffusion pipeline for comparison to existing works and subsequently implement `in the wild' conditions for all three pipelines.
+For fine-tuning, we curated 250 samples per class of the MF dataset - changing the caption data to suit each experiment (GIC vs. in the wild).
+Further training specifications include: batch size = 4, $\beta_1,\beta_2~=~0.9,0.95$, and we deploy Adam for optimization.
+The learning rates varied for different models.
+For stable diffusion and Kandinsky models we deploy constant learning rates of $1e^{-5}$ and $1e^{-4}$ respectively.
+For the DeepFloyd-IF model, we deploy a variable learning rate $1e^{-1}$ to $5e^{-1}$ for the shallow attack.

 Unlike the surface attack described in the previous section, the subtlety of the shallow backdoor makes it harder to detect (if applied in a practical, wild setting).
 By injecting this backdoor, we isolate the attack within the language model and manipulate the output of the pipeline without interfering with the generative model components.